Hervar77/infinity-doc/mkdocs/api/infinity.scheduler.md

 Parameters:

 - name: `string`
-  >the internal name of the task to be removed
+  >The internal name of the task to be removed.

 Return type: `boolean`